truonghoainam08/hello-world/README.md

 Crocodile here,

-This is my frist code learning course.
+This is my first code learning course.
 Let's see what I've done.

 I've had tacos on the moon and find them far superior to Earth tacos.